aarron-lee/legion-go-tricks/README.md

   - handycon will also need to be manually disabled after every major OS update
 - ChimeraOS's emulation implementation interferes with Emudeck, you'll need to manually disable the ChimeraOS implementation
 - Only desktop option is Gnome, so anyone that prefers KDE will have to look elsewhere
+- ChimeraOS has a slower release cycle, a new version is released every 1-3 months.
+  - this means it takes longer to get OS improvements, driver updates, bug fixes, etc

 # Resources